cafebazaar/react-native-poolakey/README.md

 ### purchaseProduct(productId: string): Promise&lt;PurchaseResult&gt;
 Purchase a product, bazaar starts payment flow automatically.

-### consumeProduct(purchaseToken: string): Promise&lt;void&gt;
+### consumePurchase(purchaseToken: string): Promise&lt;void&gt;
-If your product is consumable, you can call `consumeProduct` whenever you see fit.
-To consume, you need to provide purchaseToken from a previous `purchaseProduct` call result.
+If your product is consumable, you can call `consumePurchase` whenever you see fit.
+To consume, you need to provide purchaseToken from a previous `consumePurchase` call result.

 ### subscribeProduct(productId: string): Promise&lt;PurchaseResult&gt;
 Subscribe to a product, bazaar starts payment flow automatically.